xmtrinidad/LearnNodejs/Notes/notes.md

 	* After, a prompt will appear with ```>```
 	* At this promp, a JavaScript file can be run by typing the filename

-### Video 3 -The V8 Engine
+## Video 3 -The V8 Engine

+### JavaScript Engines

+*  Computers do not understand JavaScript
+* A JavaScript engine takes JavaScript and converts it into something it does understand - machine code

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MTc0OTU1N119
+eyJoaXN0b3J5IjpbLTg0MzA5NjE1NF19
 -->